How?

 The time has come to subtract, not add to current state business processes and corresponding information technology systems.
 Keep it simple.
 Less is more.
 Before embracing AI in your Future State organisation, it is time to apply Fierce Reduction to your Current State environment.

-I combine Design Thinking with Value Engineering, creating compelling ROI Models for setting out the priorities related to transformation in Future State scenarios for digital innovation with technologies including Salesforce and emerging AI tools.
+I combine Design Thinking with Value Engineering14, creating compelling ROI Models for setting out the priorities related to transformation from Current State to Future State with Salesforce and Monday.com implementations.

 Complexity is a challenge, but it’s one that knowledge-intensive organisations can and must conquer.
-Fierce Reduction provides a clear path to simplification, ensuring business processes and digital innovation is effective.
+Fierce Reduction provides a clear path to simplifying digital innovation and creating the foundation for effective digital innovation.

 References